dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DM-007:
-: Acceptable Signal Loss Representation: The data model MUST be able to represent the DOTS agent's preference for acceptable signal loss when establishing a signaling session, as described in GEN-002.
+: Acceptable Signal Loss Representation: The data model MUST be able to represent the DOTS agent's preference for acceptable signal loss when establishing a signal channel, as described in GEN-002.

 DM-008:
 : Heartbeat Interval Representation: The data model MUST be able to represent